firecodes/express-api-ts-template/README.md

-# express-api-ts-template
+# Express API  Typescript template

-express api ts template
+How to use this template: